 Here’s the recipe for the bread:

-100g each strong white flour and strong wholemeal flour
+100g (4oz) each strong white flour and strong wholemeal flour

 1/2 teaspoon dried mixed herbs

-1 dessertspoon fresh yeast stirred into 140g lukewarm water
+1 dessertspoon fresh yeast stirred into 125g lukewarm water

-I divided it in 2 and shaped each piece into a large roll.
-These I placed in a stainless steel roasting dish with baking parchment above and below, then a baking tray over the top, so that the rolls, as they rose, would flatten out.
+Divide in 2 and shape each piece into a large roll.
+My method is to place the rolls into a stainless steel roasting dish with baking parchment above and below, then a baking tray over the top, so that the rolls, as they rose, would flatten out.

-When they’d risen sufficiently (which didn’t take long since I’d used loads of yeast), I baked these in my chiminea.
+When they’d risen sufficiently (which didn’t take long since I’d used loads of yeast), I baked these at 210C (425F).
 After 10 minutes the bottoms were well done (I wanted the bottoms to be really well cooked).
 Then I removed the baking tray and turned the rolls over, giving them about 8 minutes this time.

 |Nice and flat on top|